c5phan/InlineImage-Refresher/README.md

 # InlineImage-Refresher
 Automated Inline Image Refresher for Google Docs using AppScript.
 It is set up to refresh every time a document opens.
+It will go through every header and body in the doc and replace any images that has the same alt text as any in the google sheet.
 To use, please see information below...

 # Guidelines for Usage